OSH212/NarrateNews/README.md

 - NEETS_API_KEY=-
 - OPENROUTER_API_KEY=

-To start, Use your ElevenLabs or a Neets API key (it's free to start) and an OpenRouter API key (access to most models/providers).
+To start, Use your [ElevenLabs](https://elevenlabs.io/) or a [Neets API key](https://neets.ai/ - it's free to start) and an [OpenRouter API key](https://openrouter.ai/ - access to most models/providers).

 2. Install Python dependencies: